HomeChecklists › Leadership & Team

 Quick verdict

-The myth says pay more to retain; the reality is that 67% of servers who quit cite «lack of recognition» and operational chaos — not salary.
-In restaurants where Diego F. Parra and Masterestaurant have implemented the structured retention checklist, annual turnover drops 38% in the first 90 days — with zero payroll increase.
-The difference isn't in the paycheck: it's in Monday's 6 a.m. shift, in who knows what to do and why.
+The myth says pay more to retain; the reality is that 67% of servers who quit cite «lack of recognition» and operational chaos, not salary.
+In restaurants where Diego F. Parra and Masterestaurant have implemented the structured retention checklist, annual turnover drops 38% within the first 90 days without raising payroll.
+The difference is not in the wallet: it lives in Monday's 6 a.m. shift, in who knows what to do and why.

-Each departure costs between $1,200 and $2,800 USD in recruitment, training, and lost productivity — before counting the poorly served tables while the new hire learns.
-Five servers per year means up to $14,000 USD silently leaving your EBITDA.
+Each departure costs $1,200 to $2,800 USD in recruiting, training, and lost productivity, not counting the poorly served tables while the new hire learns.
+At five servers a year, up to $14,000 USD leaves EBITDA quietly.

 Checklist item 1: 20-minute diagnosis before taking action